West Virginia 96, Duquesne 83

 Juwan Staten added 28 points for West Virginia (2-1) and Devin Williams chipped in with 18 points and 10 rebounds.
 Harris was 6-for-8 from 3-point range and the Mountaineers shot 58.9 percent from the field to pull away in the second half.

-Ovie Soko paced Duquesne (1-2) with 19 points and 12 rebounds and Micah Mason came off the bench to add 18.
-Dominique McCoy added 15 points and nine rebounds.
+Ovie Soko paced Duquesne (1-2) with 19 points and 12 rebounds and Micah Mason came off the bench to score 18.
+Dominique McKoy added 15 points and nine rebounds.

 Harris had 16 points by intermission as West Virginia took a 49-43 lead into the break, a lead which would have been bigger but Mason buried a 3-pointer with two seconds remaining and was fouled on the play.
 Mason hit the free throw, trimming what once was a 14-point lead down to six.

-Note: (Updated: CORRECTED spelling of McKoy in 3rd graph.)